You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What are Anticholinergic Properties?

-Anticholinergic properties refer to the ability of a medication to block the action of acetylcholine, a neurotransmitter that plays a crucial role in various bodily functions, including muscle contraction, digestion, and heart rate regulation.
-Anticholinergic medications can cause a range of side effects, including dry mouth, blurred vision, constipation, and urinary retention.
+Before we dive into the combination, let's understand what anticholinergic properties are.
+Anticholinergic agents work by blocking the action of acetylcholine, a neurotransmitter that plays a crucial role in various bodily functions, including muscle contraction, digestion, and heart rate regulation.
+Anticholinergic medications can cause a range of side effects, including dry mouth, constipation, urinary retention, and blurred vision.

 Combining Lipitor and Benadryl: A Recipe for Disaster?